 • Other essential workers (to include food service employees, transportation and logistics workers, construction workers, finance employees, information technology and communications, energy workers, the media, the legal profession, public safety engineers, and water and wastewater employees)

 * UPDATE January 13, 2021:

-Following CDC recommendations, the state of California announced moving to the top of Phase 1b people who are 65 years or older.
-If you’ve received care from us before, your records will help us identify and reach out to you if you fall into the “over 65” category so that you’ll know it is time to schedule your vaccination appointment.
+Following CDC recommendations, on January 13, the state of California announced a change in the prioritization groups.
+People who are 65 years and older and have received care from us within the last 24 months, your records will help us identify and reach out to you when it is time to schedule your vaccination appointment.

 The speed with which the public can be vaccinated depends on vaccine approval timelines, production and available supply.